-Segregation/Segregated cycleways: a dedicated space/route for a cyclist to use that is separated from other traffic and pedestrians.
+Segregation or segregated cycleways: a dedicated space or route for a cyclist to use that is separated from other traffic and pedestrians.

 Wheeling: refers to people using a mobility scooter, wheelchair, or other wheeled mobility aid, as well as people walking with pushchairs and prams.
 In this document we generally use the terms walking and wheeling together.